 - Optimization rules: time windows, vehicle capacity, batch routing, priority orders, and driver shifts need careful modeling.

 - Integration risk: ERP, WMS, TMS, telematics, and carrier APIs often need mapping, retries, reconciliation, and support tooling.
+Warehouse-heavy teams should plan this with the same rigor as warehouse and inventory management software.

 MVP Roadmap For A Logistics App